openstack/openstack-ansible/doc/source/install-guide/configure-openstack.rst

       identity:foo: "rule:admin_required"
       identity:bar: "rule:admin_required"

-This method may be used for any JSON file format for all OpenStack projects deployed in OpenStack-Ansible.
+Use this method for any ``JSON`` file format for all OpenStack projects deployed in OpenStack-Ansible.

-To assist deployers in finding the appropriate variable name to use for overrides, the general format for the variable name is ``<service>_policy_overrides``.
+To assist you in finding the appropriate variable name to use for overrides, the general format for the variable name is ``<service>_policy_overrides``.

-Currently Available Overrides
+Currently available overrides
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For convenience, this is a (possibly incomplete) list of overrides available:
+The following is a list of overrides available:

 Galera:
     * galera_client_my_cnf_overrides